 Taxes are defined as compulsory state-mandated and enforceable non-refundable payment to the state budget.
 Direct taxes are those which target a specific and identifiable person (the taxpayer) to pay the tax.
 The tax is then payable from the person's income or property.
 Indirect taxes are those that mostly do not allow the identification of the person that will eventually pay the tax, but rather the person (the taxpayer) that transfers the tax.

 7.1.
-Median gross monthly wage in 2010-2019
+Median gross monthly wage in 2011-2020

-Sources: ISAE, TREXIMA, s.r.o.
-(2020)
+Sources: ISAE, TREXIMA, s.r.o. (as at 20th March 2021), EUR/CZK in 2020: 26.44